Eurydema oleracea: Morphology and biology

-The eggs are cylindrical, buff-colored with a dark pattern.
-They are laid on the stems and inflorescences of host plants in batches usually of about twelve eggs in two neat rows.
-Each female lays sixty to eighty eggs over a period of four to six weeks.
-The nymph is pale gray with a dark-brown pronotum and spots on the dorsal side of the abdomen.
+The eggs are cylindrical and buff-colored with a dark pattern.
+They are laid on the stems and inflorescences of host plants in batches usually of about 12 eggs in two neat rows.
+Each female lays 60 to 80 eggs over a period of 4-6 weeks.
+The nymph is pale gray with a dark brown pronotum and spots on the dorsal side of the abdomen.
 It moults five times, and the adults and nymphs live quite openly on plants.
 Adults overwinter, hibernating in leaf debris at the edge of woods or in bushes.

 Distribution

 This species has a wide distribution in the eastern Palearctic realm.
 It is found in Western Europe except for northern Scandinavia, Kazakhstan, most of Russia, the mountainous regions of west and central Asia, and in North Africa.

 Ecology

-These species overwinters as an adult, emerging in late spring.
-There is one generation in the northern part of their range and two in the south.
+These species overwinter as adults, emerging in late spring.
+One generation occurs in the northern part of their range and two occur in the south.
 The adults and nymphs are consumers of a wide range of cruciferous plants (Brassicaceae), feeding mainly on the flowering parts.
-Among cultivated crops the bugs damage cabbage, radish, turnip, rutabaga, horseradish and rape.
+Among cultivated crops, the bugs damage cabbage, radish, turnip, rutabaga, horseradish, and rape.
 They can also develop on many species of wild cruciferous plants.
-Natural enemies include a number of species of parasitoid wasps in the family Scelionidae, some species of predatory bugs in the family Nabidae, a rare parasitic fly Clytiomya continua, some spiders and ants.
-They can be controlled by crop rotation, the destruction of cruciferous weeds and the use of insecticides.
+Their natural enemies include a number of species of parasitoid wasps in the family Scelionidae, some species of predatory bugs in the family Nabidae, a rare parasitic fly Clytiomya continua, and some spiders and ants.
+They can be controlled by crop rotation, the destruction of cruciferous weeds, and the use of insecticides.